|Action required at the time of an incident

 - Where third parties are involved, agencies and their employees must not:

 - admit liability, either verbally or in writing; or

 - agree to pay or settle any third party costs.

-- If possible, the appropriate Claim Form must be completed, signed and faxed to the Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd (JLT), (and copied to the relevant government agency) within 24 hours of becoming aware of incidents which:
+The appropriate Claim Form must be completed, signed and emailed to the Fund Administration Agent, JLT Public Sector (JLT) at firstname.lastname@example.org, (and copied to the relevant government agency) as soon as possible after becoming aware of an incident.